 Using the tax system to support research and development has become a very popular policy tool.
 Many countries are implementing incentives such as tax credits, patent boxes and direct subsidies to stimulate new R&D. But is there really a causal relationship between these policies and the R&D spending done by the businesses receiving the incentives?
 And if so, is this R&D productive, and does it have an impact on the wider economy?

-For our third lunch debate, we are delighted to present the latest research into this area, from Saïd Business School at the University of Oxford.
-We bring together the authors of the research with experts from government and business to ask: is there an optimal policy mix for incentivizing R&D?
+For our joint lunch debate with CEPS, we are delighted to present the latest research into this area.
+We will be joined by İrem Güçeri (EconPol Europe, Saïd Business School at the University of Oxford), Ruzica Rakic (DG Research & Innovation, European Commission) and journalist Jennifer Baker to ask: is there an optimal policy mix for incentivizing R&D?

 VIDEO: Panelist and co-author of the research İrem Güçeri explains the background to her work: Supporting Firm Innovation in R&D: What is the Optimal Policy Mix?

 POLICY REPORT: Supporting Firm Innovation and R&D: What is the Optimal Policy Mix?